qunitjs/qunit/docs/api/assert/timeout.md

 ---
 layout: page-api
 title: assert.timeout()
-excerpt: How long to wait for async operations.
+excerpt: How long a test may spend in async operations.
 groups:
   - assert
   - async